vdo89/iam-demo-aks-cnpg-keycloak-midpoint/docs/troubleshooting/iam-sync-timeout.md

 ## Proposed fix – Attempt 1

-**Goal:** ensure the Keycloak operator (and its CRDs) are installed before Argo CD attempts to sync the IAM application.
+**Goal:** ensure the platform operators (CloudNativePG and Keycloak) install their CRDs before Argo CD attempts to sync the IAM application.

-**Change:** add Argo CD sync waves so that the parent app-of-apps applies the `keycloak-operator` application before the `iam` application.
-Once the operator completes, the CRDs are available and the IAM sync can proceed.
+**Change:** add Argo CD sync waves and application dependencies so that the parent app-of-apps applies the platform operators first and the IAM application declares an explicit dependency on them.
+Once the operators report healthy, the IAM sync can proceed without missing-resource retries.

 **Implementation steps:**

 1. Annotate `gitops/clusters/aks/apps/keycloak-operator.application.yaml` with `argocd.argoproj.io/sync-wave: "10"`.
 2. Annotate `gitops/clusters/aks/apps/iam.application.yaml` with `argocd.argoproj.io/sync-wave: "30"`.
+3. Update `gitops/clusters/aks/apps/iam.application.yaml` so that `spec.dependencies` lists `cloudnative-pg` and
+   `keycloak-operator`.
+Argo CD waits for those child applications to reach a healthy, synced state before reconciling IAM resources.
-3. Commit the change and allow Argo CD to resync the parent application.
-The new ordering ensures the IAM application waits for the operator to finish creating its CRDs before reconciling Keycloak custom resources.
+4. Commit the change and allow Argo CD to resync the parent application.
+The new ordering ensures the IAM application waits for the operators to finish creating their CRDs before reconciling CloudNativePG, Keycloak and midPoint custom resources.

 If the IAM application still fails after the sync-wave change, revisit the evidence above—specifically the operator logs and the presence of CRDs—to determine whether the operator itself failed to install or if a different dependency (for example the